-So what is actionable?
+So what is an actionable CTA?
 It’s a CTA that demands action in clear language and links to a separate page where that action can take place.
-This will either be a subscription page or an opt-in page.
+For magazines and paid blogs, this will either be a subscription page or an opt-in page.
 We recommend both on the same page and in the same opt-in.
 That way, checking a box takes them to pay after opting in and you haven’t yet let the prospect slip through your fingers.
 After all, how can you grow subscribers if you constantly forget to try?!

 Word to the wise: if you’re busy making “SEO pages” that don’t engage the visitor to take logical actions on your site according to your business model, you’re officially wasting time.
 Those pages will be dragged down by bounce rates in the end, leaving you with zilch value for that time and money spent making value-empty pages, and a lower domain authority, to boot!
 In SEO terms, that is the OPPOSITE of an SEO win! 😐

 Here we get the email address as part of the sign-up process and their credit card on file to charge at the end of the trial.
 Always make sure to offer a risk-free refund if charged accidentally.
 You want people to relax with your magazine, not tense up around the idea of your having their credit card number.